• Skip to primary navigation

 Why You'll Love This Pie

 This recipe uses evaporated milk.
-I talked about how great this stuff is on a previous recipe post: Family Favorite Stuffed French Bread.
-It really does make a HUGE difference in the creaminess and richness of a recipe.
-If for some reason, you can't find evaporated milk, use whole milk instead.
+I talked about how great this stuff is on a previous recipe post: Stuffed French Bread.
+It really does make a huge difference in the creaminess and richness of a recipe.
+That's why I also use it for my Sweet Potato Pie!
+It's almost too good, haha!

 • Unbaked Pie Shell - deep dish crust is recommended to prevent spillage.
 You can use a deep-dish graham cracker crust instead; however, a regular pie crust is more traditional.